slackapi/deno-slack-sdk/README.md

 Check out the [`./docs`](./docs) directory!

+## Versioning

+Releases for this repository follows the [SemVer](https://semver.org/) versioning scheme.
+Breaking changes are determined by the top-level `src/mod.ts` and `src/types.ts` files.
+Exports not included in these files are deemed internal.
+As such they should be treated as unstable features and used at your own risk.

 ## Running Tests

 If you make changes to this repo, or just want to make sure things are working as desired, you can run: